 When Wydell finally gets his hands on the family and begins torturing them, we by all means should be firmly on his side, though instead we find ourselves silently cheering when Tiny saves the day and snaps the sheriff’s neck.
 And Zombie ends the film with what is easily the saddest villain death scene in horror history, laying ‘Freebird’ over top of the action and intercutting it with happy family videos of the three.

 The Devil’s Rejects is not just a great film but it’s also a fascinating experiment in villain worship, making you question whether you’re more drawn to heroes or villains.
-There’s a clear hero in the film and a clear set of villains, but when the so-called Rejects were driving towards their fate at the end, I’m willing to bet that at least some part of you was wishing they’d plow through the cops and ride off to freedom.
+There’s a clear hero in the film and a clear set of villains, but when the so-called Rejects were driving toward their fate at the end, I’m willing to bet that at least some part of you was wishing they’d plow through the cops and ride off to freedom.

 And there’s nothing wrong with feeling that way.
 As human beings we are inherently fascinated by and drawn to bad guys, and no horror film over the years has better explored that idea than The Devil’s Rejects.
 Sometimes we don’t need great heroes, we need great villains.
 And 10 years ago, Rob Zombie gave them to us.

 If an item was discussed in this article that you intend on buying or renting, you can help support Halloween Love and its writers by purchasing through our links:(Not seeing any relevant products?
 Start your search on Amazon through us.)